lachugin-al/tramoya/README.md

 - **Visual Test Builder**: Drag-and-drop interface for creating test scenarios without writing code
 - **Ready-to-use Test Blocks**: Navigate to URLs, click elements, input text, assert content, and more
 - **One-click Test Execution**: Run tests with a single click and get real-time status updates
-- **Detailed Test Reports**: View comprehensive test results with logs and screenshots
+- **Detailed Test Reports**: View comprehensive test results with logs, screenshots, videos, and traces
 - **CSS and XPath Selectors**: Support for both selector types for element targeting
 - **Screenshot Capture**: Automatic screenshots on errors or as configured in test steps
+- **Video Recording**: Full video capture of test execution for debugging
+- **Playwright Tracing**: Detailed trace files for advanced debugging
+- **Real-time Updates**: Live updates during test execution via Server-Sent Events and WebSockets
+- **Browser Selection**: Choose which browser to use for test execution
 - **Test History**: Track and manage previous test executions

 ## Architecture

-Tramoya consists of three main components:
+Tramoya consists of five main components:

-1. **Frontend**: React application with TypeScript and drag-and-drop functionality
+1. **Frontend**: React application with TypeScript and drag-and-drop functionality (using React DnD)
+2. **Gateway**: Node.js API server with TypeScript for handling HTTP requests
-2. **Backend**: Node.js server with TypeScript and Playwright for browser automation
+3. **Runner**: Node.js worker service with Playwright for browser automation
+4. **Redis**: For job queue management (using BullMQ) and real-time event publishing
-3. **Storage**: Minio (S3-compatible) for storing test artifacts (screenshots, logs)
+5. **Storage**: Minio (S3-compatible) for storing test artifacts (screenshots, videos, logs, traces)

 All components are containerized using Docker and can be launched with a single `docker-compose up -d` command.